piitaya/ha-climate-wire-pilot/README.md

    - The threshold determines when the heater is considered to be actively heating
    - Example: Set to 50W if your heater consumes more than 50W when heating

-This is particularly useful for wire pilot systems where the heating state is not directly reported by the select entity.

 ## Lovelace

 You can use the [climate-mode-entity-row](https://github.com/piitaya/lovelace-climate-mode-entity-row) card in your lovelace dashboard to easily switch between modes.